Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

-Great White Shark Surface Viewing & Cage Diving Trips
+Great White Shark Cage Diving

-Great White Shark Surface Viewing & Cage Diving Trips
+Great White Shark Cage Diving Overview

 Activity information: Great White Shark Surface Viewing & Cage Diving Trips

-• After a continental breakfast, payments and a safety briefing, you board our shark-chaser, Apex Predator for the 5 mile voyage to Dyer Island.
+• After a continental breakfast, payments and a safety briefing, you board our shark-chaser, Apex Predator for the 5-mile voyage to Dyer Island.

 • Vinyl side curtains give additional protection from the wind and water spray.